vatsalsinha/imageclassification_keras_django_react_tensorflow/README.md

 Live Demo: coming soon!!!!

 In the meanwhile, to run,  download the whole project.
-On your terminal, go the working directory same as manage.py. run:
+Make sure tensorflow is installed.
+If tensorflow is installed and still not working, try using virtual environment On your terminal, go the working directory same as manage.py. run:

 >>python manage.py makemigrations